Mini Minis in athletics cause big branding stir

 The International Olympic Committee ensures adverts or logos of products are not visible in the fields of play in line with its Olympic Charter despite sponsors paying hundreds of millions of dollars to be associated with the Games.

-However, they are not the iconic British-owned Minis produced from 1959-2000 but the new type produced by BMW.

-"There is no commercial reason (behind choosing Minis)," said Timo Lumme, the IOC's director of TV and marketing services on Tuesday when asked by reporters if branding rules were being broken.
+"There is no commercial reason," said Timo Lumme, the IOC's director of TV and marketing services on Tuesday when asked if branding rules were being broken.

-He said the choice as transporters for the athletes' equipment was not dictated by a commercial decision.

-Since the start of the athletics competitions last week, the Minis have instantly become a point of discussion with their use inside the stadium raising the questions of whether the IOC was indirectly relaxing its own strict ad rules.

 He said the International Association of Athletics Federations, responsible for the track and field competitions at the Olympics, had cleared the use of the small vehicles.

 "IAAF validates several different transporters.
-Yes, it happens to be the official partner of the London Games but there is no commercial delivery," he told a news conference.
+Yes, it happens to be the official partner of the London Games but there is no commercial delivery.

 "There is no link between the sponsorship and the coverage of the physical fact that these are mini Minis on the field of play," Lumme said.